The Jam: All Mod Cons (1978)

-In March 1978, the Jam released "News of the World", a non-album single that was both written and sung by Foxton.
+In March 1978, the Jam released "News of the World", a non-album single that was written and sung by Foxton.
 It charted at No. 27 in the UK, and was the band's second biggest hit to date.
 This was the only Foxton solo composition to be released as a Jam A-side.
 When the band went back into the studio to record a third album of primarily Foxton contributions, their songs were dismissed by producers as poor, and they held off recording an album in hopes that Weller would once again find inspiration.
-"News of the World" is now used in the opening theme of the BBC television show Mock the Week.
+"News of the World" was used in the opening theme of the BBC television show Mock the Week during its extended run.

-Returning to his hometown of Woking, Weller spent much of his time listening to albums by the Kinks and coming up with new songs.
 The Jam released their next single, the double A-side "David Watts"/"'A' Bomb in Wardour Street".
 "David Watts" was a cover of a Kinks song, throughout which Weller and Foxton traded lead vocals. "'A' Bomb in Wardour Street" was a Weller original.
-One of their hardest and most intense songs, Weller cursed the violent thugs that plagued the punk rock scene over a taut two-chord figure.
 It became their most successful 7" since "All Around the World".

 It was not until their next single, "Down in the Tube Station at Midnight", that the Jam really regained their former critical acclaim.
-The song was a dramatic account of being mugged by thugs who "smelled of pubs and Wormwood Scrubs and too many right-wing meetings".
-Around this time, the Jam slimmed their team of two producers to one, Vic Coppersmith-Heaven, who helped develop the group's sound with harmonised guitars and acoustic textures.
-In 1978, the Jam released their third LP, All Mod Cons, which included three previously released tracks among the 12 in total: "David Watts", "'A' Bomb In Wardour Street", and "Down in the Tube Station at Midnight".
-(It also contained two songs Polydor had previously rejected for single release, the manic "Billy Hunt" and the acoustic ballad "English Rose".)
+Around this time, the Jam slimmed their team of two producers to one, Vic Coppersmith-Heaven, who helped develop the group's sound.
+In November, the Jam released their third LP, All Mod Cons.
+The twelve tracks included three of the tracks previously released as singles ("David Watts", "'A' Bomb In Wardour Street", and "Down in the Tube Station at Midnight") and two songs previously rejected for single release, the manic "Billy Hunt" and the acoustic ballad "English Rose".